cocodrilodog/tools-motion-kit/README.md

 <img width="800" alt="imagen" src="https://user-images.githubusercontent.com/8107813/64360751-b5b20200-cfd0-11e9-83a8-4df8a0199707.png">

+On the other hand, there are some curves that require some special parameters.
+They are called `ParameterizedEasing` and are described below.

 ### 4.2 `MotionKitCurve`

 Sometimes the existing easing functions won't fit specific needs.
 For this, there is an additional option called `MotionKitCurves`.
 It is an asset where you can design custom animation curves that can be passed as parameters to `SetEasing(...)`: